giga-sec/gigaSec-Tech-Notes/3. Notes/Metasploit Payload.md

 -> loading a malware or backdoor to the target system, -> running a command,

-Metasploit has ability to send different payloads that can open shells on the target system.
-Shells is what gives us ability to send system commands remotely.
+**Metasploit has ability to send different payloads that can open shells on the target system.** Shells is what gives us ability to send system commands remotely.
-In Metasploit Payload

 ![[Pasted image 20220727175256.png]]
-Three different directories under Metasploit payloads:
+### Three different directories under Metasploit payloads:
 -   **Singles:**
     Self-contained payloads that do not need to download an additional component to run.
     Like (add user, launch notepad.exe, etc.)